sergejtreskov/Gekido-sama/README.md

 - 👋 Hi, I’m @Gekido-sama
-- 👀 I’m interested in gamedev
+- 👀 I’m interested in frontend
-- 🌱 I’m currently learning in school)
+- 🌱 I’m currently learning in university
 - 💞️ I’m looking to collaborate on with interesting people
 - 📫 How to reach me:
 inst @sergejtreskov